Deploy and manage AI workloads on Scaleway infrastructure with CircleCI

 Files for Pulumi are located in pulumi

-, and you might want to modify them with your preferred project and stack names, as well as your Scaleway configuration.
+.
+You may want to modify them with your preferred project and stack names, as well as your own Scaleway configuration.

 Scaleway project setup

-In Scaleway we also created a new project named cci-ml-runner
+In Scaleway you created a new project named cci-ml-runner

 .
-Go to Project Settings, copy the Project ID (it should be in the UUID format) and paste it in the file pulumi/Pulumi.cci-runner-linux.yaml
+Go to Project Settings, copy the Project ID (it should be in the UUID format) and paste it into the file pulumi/Pulumi.cci-runner-linux.yaml

 where you see scaleway:project_id:

-Leave the rest of the file unchanged — we need this specific region and zone combination to use the GPU resources.
+Leave the rest of the file unchanged — you’ll need this specific region and zone combination to use the GPU resources.

 config: